-Renter’s insurance is the only way tenants are guaranteed they’ll be compensated for possessions that are lost, stolen, or damaged
+Renter’s insurance is the only way tenants are guaranteed to be compensated for lost, stolen, or damaged possessions.

-If you have a guest to your rental residence, and they are injured on the property.
-Even if it’s not your fault that the guest was injured, you could be held responsible.
-Renters insurance will shield you from being liable for the injury and the subsequent medical cost related to it.
+If you have a guest at your rental residence, they are injured on the property.
+You could be held responsible even if it’s not your fault that the guest was damaged.
+Renters insurance will shield you from liability for the injury and its subsequent medical cost.

-Another reason to have renter’s insurance is that it will cover your personal property even if it may be located in the rental property.
-The policy could include things such as having something stolen from your car or losing a suitcase on vacation.
-Depending on coverage, some renter’s insurance policies will cover damage to other’s property such as bumping into a crystal vase and breaking it, or your child knocking over a display of glassware at a department store.
+Another reason to have renter’s insurance is that it will cover your personal property, even if it may be in the rental property.
+The policy could include having something stolen from your car or losing a suitcase on vacation.
+Depending on the coverage, some renter’s insurance policies will cover damage to other’s property, such as bumping into a crystal vase and breaking it or your child knocking over a glassware display at a department store.

-By requiring your tenants to carry renters insurance, you protect yourself or your company from being liable.
+By requiring your tenants to carry renters insurance, you protect yourself or your company from liability.
 If someone gets injured in your tenant’s rental residence, you could be sued for medical costs, even if you are not responsible.
-Renters insurance would pay for someone’s injury in a rental residence and would reduce the chance of a lawsuit from the injured party.
+Renters’ insurance would pay for someone’s injury in a rental home and reduce the chance of a lawsuit from the injured party.

-Requiring renter’s insurance means that you can allow tenants to have pets, most renter’s insurance policies cover damage from pets up to a certain size.
-Obviously, it would not cover someone having a pet like a donkey in their apartment.
+Requiring renter’s insurance means allowing tenants to have pets.
+Most renter insurance policies cover damage from pets to a specific size.
+It would not cover someone having a pet like a donkey in their apartment.

-Requiring your tenants to have renter’s insurance would also cover relocation costs in the event of a fire or natural disaster.
+Requiring your tenants to have renter’s insurance would also cover relocation costs in a fire or natural disaster.
 This benefit would keep your company from having to cover the costs of a hotel.
-It may be that you or your company just want the best for the tenants and want them to be covered even if it’s not your responsibility.
+It may be that you or your company want the best for the tenants and want them to be protected, even if it’s not your responsibility.

-Many students are venturing to college for the first time, and may choose off campus housing.
-Or, maybe you have just finished college, and are looking for your first apartment on your own.
-Regardless the situation, you should consider purchasing rental insurance.
-Many people do not realize that renters insurance features both reasonable yearly premiums and immense benefits to renters who purchase it.
+Many students are venturing to college for the first time and may choose off-campus housing.
+Or, maybe you have just finished college and are looking for your first apartment.
+Regardless of the situation, it would be best if you considered purchasing rental insurance.
+Many people do not realize that renters insurance features both reasonable yearly premiums and immense benefits to renters who buy it.

-First, renters insurance can cover you in case there is accidental damage to your rental property.
-While the landlord’s insurance often covers structural damage to their property, a renter is often responsible for the costs if the accident is their fault (for example, a flood caused by the bathtub running over, or a fire during a cooking accident).
+First, renters insurance can cover you in case of accidental damage to your rental property.
+While the landlord’s insurance often covers structural damage to their property, a renter is usually responsible for the costs if the accident is their fault (for example, a flood caused by the bathtub running over or a fire during a cooking accident).
 Renters insurance may also be able to provide you with temporary housing while repairs are done to the structural damage.

 Finally, renters insurance can protect your personal belongings.
 Going back to the example of a cooking fire, some of your kitchen appliances or other personal belongings could also be damaged in the fire.
-With renters insurance, everything from electronics to clothing could be covered from damages caused by theft, vandalism, fire and more.
+With renters insurance, everything from electronics to clothing could be covered by damages caused by theft, vandalism, fire, and more.